Professor Ursula Martin CBE FREng FRSE DSc

 - Corneli, Joseph, Martin, Ursula, Murray-Rust, Dave and Pease, Alison, 2017 Towards mathematical AI via a model of the content and process of mathematical question and answer dialogues , in Intelligent Computer Mathematics, 10th International Conference, Edinburgh, UK

-Philosophy for mathematical practice with Andrew Aberdein, Alison Pease and Fenner Tanswell.
-We use the polymath online mathematical collaborations as an evidence base for understanding mathematical practice, in particular to assess notions of explanation in mathematics, with our most recent paper countering a number of assertions on explanation in the philosophical literature.
+Philosophy and mathematical practice The "Polymath" online mathematical collaborations were used as an evidence base for understanding mathematical practice, in particular to assess notions of explanation in mathematics.
 Fenner Tanswell works on the connection between formal and informal proofs